gsreynolds/gr_redis/README.md

 - The cookbook currently assumes that only one version of Redis will be installed on a node and used for all Redis instances.
 - The cookbook currently only has configuration properties for a subset for the available options in `redis.conf`.
 - The cookbook currently does not configure [redis-sentinel](https://redis.io/topics/sentinel) or [cluster mode](https://redis.io/topics/cluster-tutorial).
+- The cookbook currently does not configure log rotation.

 ## License & Authors